phwes/katacoda-scenarios/apache-docker/step1.md

 *Note: Katacoda can experience some lag from time to time.
 Meaning that if a command fails, wait a moment and then try the command again.*
 To access the MySQL databases inside the container we simply run the mysql command from our host.
 This will connect to the MySQL interface on port 3306 on the container.
 `mysql -uroot -pguest -h 172.18.0.2 -P 3306`{{execute}}
-Since this is the first container we assume it starts on the specified IP, but if this was incorrect.
-Run the following command and then use the address that show up:
+Since this is the first container we assume it starts on the IP 172.18.0.2, but if this was incorrect.
+Run the following command and then use the address that show up instead:
 `docker inspect m1 | grep "IPAddress"`{{execute}}
 Now you should have a MySQL interface showing.
 Try to run a MySQL command:
 `show databases;`{{execute}}